amberin/amberin-firewalld/README.md

   believe is definitely doable).
 * It currently does not implement any resources or providers;
   everything is expected to be described by the ENC/Hiera.
-* It currently contains some pretty ugly attempts at Ruby logic.

 ## Setup